Schich/Lucky-Spark/README.md

 This stager was designed to be used with Sliver.
-Stage a Sliver payload as described here [Sliver Staging](https://sliver.sh/tutorials?name=4+-+HTTP+Payload+staging) Encrypting the payload is not necessary.
+Stage a Sliver payload as described here [Sliver Staging](https://sliver.sh/tutorials?name=4+-+HTTP+Payload+staging) Do not encrypt the payload.

 But any http/https based staging method will work. like `python3 -m http.server`